East German mark: 1948

-Although the Soviets expressed on 21 June 1948 their surprise about the western currency reform, the German Economic Commission, per consultation with the Soviet Military Administration had already made preparations for this case.
+Although the Soviets expressed surprise about the western currency reform at the time, the German Economic Commission, per consultation with the Soviet Military Administration had prepared for this situation.
 The adhesive coupons had already been printed and, with logistic assistance by the Soviets, distributed among the district offices.
 First affixings of the coupons started immediately, already on 19 June 1948.
 On 23 June 1948, the official starting day of the action, a considerable store of primed banknotes was already available.
 This enabled to reduce waiting times and to accelerate the process by exchanging these notes for unprimed banknotes.

 On 24 July 1948, a completely new series of banknotes was issued.
 It maintained the official name Deutsche Mark von der Deutschen Notenbank until 1964, but it was known, especially in the west, as the Ostmark, or eastern mark.

 1960s

 From 1964 to 1967, the East German mark was officially designated as the Mark der Deutschen Notenbank (MDN).
 With the constitutional amendments of 1968 and 1974, the leadership of East Germany moved away from the original goal of a unified Germany, using the phrase "... of the GDR" where earlier they would simply have said "German ...".
 In this way the name of the currency was changed from MDN to Mark der Deutschen Demokratischen Republik (Mark der DDR) (M), or "Mark of the GDR", and the name of the state bank from Deutsche Notenbank to Staatsbank der DDR.
 Coins minted before the renaming, with the legend Deutsche Mark (i.e., in DM 1 and DM 2 denominations), continued to circulate for several years, but they were gradually replaced by the early 1980s by coins with the legend Mark.